woohoolabs/yin-middleware/README.md

 $ composer require woohoolabs/yin-middleware
 ```

-Yin Middleware requires PHP 7.0 at least.
-You may use Yin Middleware 1.0 for PHP 5.6.
+Yin Middleware requires PHP 7.1 at least.
+You may use Yin Middleware 2.0 for PHP 7.0 and 1.0 for PHP 5.6.

 ## Basic Usage